swo/cornell-microbiome-hack/slides.md

 ![smillie](img/smillie.png)

 - I was a grad student working on environmental microbiology projects
-- Mark Smith (above) starting bring some non-grad-students around the lab
+- Mark Smith (above) starting bringing some non-grad-students around the lab

 # *C. difficile* is a major public health threat